isiic12/CodeExamples/Implemented Data Structures/src/binarysearchtree/README.md

 new binary search trees in a variety of ways.
 These include creating an empty tree, a tree with an initial root using a provided key-value pairing, and a tree from an existing map.
 The tree contains numerous methods that I felt would be useful to a user, but if there's anything that sticks out as missing, feel free to contact me and I'll add it as soon as I'm able.

 ### <br> 1.
 Nodes
  The tree is made up of nodes, a class defined at the top of the BST.java file.
-Each node has 4 data fields: _key_ , _val_, _val_, and _right_.
+Each node has 4 data fields: _key_ , _val_, _left_, and _right_.
 The _key_ field is of generic type _K_, and the only restriction on what can be passed on keys is they must be comparable using Java's
  **Comparable** interface - as long as the key implements it, any class can be used as a key. the _val_ field is of generic type _V_, and can be any data type you wish.
 The _left_ and
  _right_ fields point to each node's left and right children, respectively.
 Nodes are always instantiated using a key-value pair.
 The Node class also contains a personalized **toString** method, which returns a string representation of the node of form: " _key_:_val_ ".